 We all know the line from The Night Before Christmas.
-If you're like me, though, you might have thought the kids were hallucinating, not dreaming of dessert.
-Sugarplums?
+If you're like me, though, and grew up with sugarplums nowhere in sight, you might have thought the kids were hallucinating, not dreaming of dessert.

 Packed in a round wooden crate.